dzapataHDI/nomemory/Generic-Mock-Units.md

 MockUnit<Boolean> boolUnit = mock.bools().probability(35.50);
 ```

-At this point we have created the "generation unit" of Booleans and all we need to do is make use of it.
+At this point we have created the "generation unit" of Booleans and all we need to do is make use of it, by calling the default `MockUnit<T>` methods:

 ## `val()`

-If we want to obtain a Boolean we will call the val() method on the `MockUnit` instance:
+This method returns a single `<T>` value.

 ```java
 MockUnit<Boolean> boolUnit = mock.bools().probability(35.50);